 Getting to Australia takes about 24 hours including getting to and from the airport, going through security and customs, air time, layovers, and so forth.
 It’s a long time and sometimes airport and in-flight entertainment isn’t very entertaining.
 I love to read and my Kindle must come with me.
-Here are some of my favorite reads for a long journey.
+Here are some of my favourite reads for a long journey.
 These books can be read in 8-12 hours, which means you can finish one and still have time to sleep, eat, and catch an in-flight movie.
 I’m keeping tearjerkers off the list to avoid hysterical weeping.

 Jane Austen’s classic novel follows the story of Elizabeth Bennet as she deals with manners, education, and marriage in 19th century English society.
 I realize that may not sound very exciting, but there are reasons why this novel published in 1813 remains fascinating to contemporary readers.
 She created beloved characters in Elizabeth and Mr. Darcy and Austen’s explorations of the importance of environment and upbringing on the development of character and morality remain as relevant as ever.
 There are some fine film adaptations of this novel including the terrific 1995 BBC serial with Colin Firth, a fun 2004 Bollywood adaptation titled Bride and Prejudice, and a pretty decent 2005 film with Keira Knightley.